 - Any claim that implies "This lift is ALA Certified" is worthless.
 ALA (Automotive Lift Association) is reported to be an organization of suspect lift suppliers with no endorsement by ANSI or OSHA.
 ALA appears to be purely fictitious and created merely to confuse purchasers, users and inspectors.

 - Any claim that implies "This lift is MAMTC Certified" is worthless.
-MAMTC (Mid‐America Manufacturing Technology Center) is a unit of Wichita State University which, in one instance, attempted to certify a lift model.
+MAMTC (Mid‐America Manufacturing Technology Center) is a unit of Wichita State University, which in one instance attempted to certify a car lift model.
 Test Reports on MAMTC letterhead stated that a particular lift complied with ANSI B153.1 – 1990.
-Of course this is meaningless because MAMTC is not a NRTL (Nationally Recognized Test Facility), and the standard cited is obsolete.
+Of course, this is meaningless because MAMTC is not a NRTL (Nationally Recognized Test Facility), and the standard cited is obsolete.

-Even if a lift is ANSI/ALI‐2006 certified, ask yourself if you want to do business with a company that tries to mislead you with padded, false certification.
+Even if a lift is ANSI/ALI‐2011 certified, ask yourself if you want to do business with a company that tries to mislead you with padded, false certification.

-BendPak lifts incorporate UHMW (Ultra‐High Molecular weight) Polyethylene glide blocks to maintain proper alignment of lifting and safety components.
+BendPak car lifts incorporate UHMW (Ultra‐High Molecular weight) Polyethylene glide blocks to maintain proper alignment of lifting and safety components.
 UHMW is often referred to as the world's toughest polymer.
-A linear high density polyethylene, UHMW has high abrasion resistance as well as high impact strength.
-UHMW is also chemical resistant and has a low‐coefficient‐of‐friction which makes it highly effective in a variety of applications.
+A linear high-density polyethylene, UHMW has high abrasion resistance as well as high impact strength.
+UHMW is also chemical-resistant and has a low‐coefficient‐of‐friction, which makes it highly effective in a variety of applications.
 BendPak glide blocks are simply guides that keep the cross tubes and safety ladder centered within the column and minimize sway.

 BendPak lifts feature cable sheaves that are precisely centered within the cross tube to ensure that the cross tube stays level, thereby eliminating side loads of any kind.
 Lesser‐known lift brands employ cross tube sheaves and axles that are located outside the cross tube body, forcing the cross tubes to twist or rotate away from the sheave as the lift raises.
 This twisting occurrence tends to develop side‐loading on their cross tube components and plastic sliders.

-BendPak HD‐9 series lift models feature a single 3" diameter hydraulic cylinder hidden away under the runway for maximum performance, reliability and minimum elemental exposure.
-Our industrial‐grade hydraulic cylinders feature a one‐piece, pilot fitted, machined steel piston wrapped with specially designed, pressure loaded U‐cup piston seals, backups and wear bands that virtually eliminates any fluid bypass.
-The micro‐smooth chrome‐rod is machined from high yield, ground & polished C‐1045/50 micro‐alloy steel and plated to a minimum of .001˝ diametrically, to ensure superior cylinder operation and life.
+BendPak HD‐9 series lift models feature a single, 3" diameter hydraulic cylinder hidden away under the runway for maximum performance, reliability and minimum elemental exposure.
+Our industrial‐grade hydraulic cylinders feature a one‐piece, pilot-fitted, machined steel piston wrapped with specially designed, pressure loaded U‐cup piston seals, backups and wear bands that virtually eliminates any fluid bypass.
+The micro‐smooth chrome‐rod is machined from high yield, ground & polished C‐1045/50 micro‐alloy steel and plated to a minimum of .001˝ diametrically, ensuring superior cylinder operation and life.
 Specially designed, high durometer, mechanically loaded rod seals virtually eliminate rod seal leakage and a specially formulated abrasion resistant urethane rod wiper provides exclusion protection.
 The welded cylinder body is made from high yield‐strength steel tubing produced to exceed ASTM specifications.
-This combination of superb base material and superior processing ensures straight, smooth and long duty life cylinders.
+This combination of superb base material and superior processing ensures straight, smooth and long duty-life cylinders.

-BendPak's adjustable ladder provides adaptability for unlevel floors, enabling your vehicle to sit safely in a level position even if your floor is unlevel ‐ an important feature that many other lift brands lacks.
+BendPak's adjustable ladder provides adaptability for unlevel floors, enabling your vehicle to sit safely in a level position even if your floor is unlevel—an important feature that many other car lift brands lacks.
 BendPak also features 13 adjustable lock positions to provide greater versatility and storage height coverage.

 BendPak's cable block attached to the chrome rod features "outrigger" sleds that ride on the inside rails of the runways to ensure the cable block remains square at all times.
-Lifts that do not incorporate this device can experience cable block misalignment (the cylinder rod tends to rotate as the cylinder moves due to the inherent nature of the cables trying to "unwind" and/or the rifling surface inside the cylinder bore) which ultimately causes premature wear of cables and/or sheaves.
+Lifts that do not incorporate this device can experience cable block misalignment (the cylinder rod tends to rotate as the cylinder moves, due to the inherent nature of the cables trying to "unwind"), which ultimately causes premature wear of cables and/or sheaves.

-All BendPak lifts feature a durable powder coat finish that gives the metal a high‐quality, extremely durable finish which can withstand even the harshest environmental or chemical conditions.
+Each BendPak car lift features a durable powder coat finish that gives the metal a high‐quality, extremely durable finish that can withstand even the harshest environmental or chemical conditions.
 Unlike other companies that claim to powder coat, we take pride in our meticulous process.
 First, all parts are visually inspected before being sandblasted and then washed in our five‐stage phosphate tanks.
 They're immediately dried to avoid rust production, then any surfaces and/or threaded holes that need to be masked or plugged are done so with high‐temperature masking tape and silicone plugs.
-Next, the parts are given a quick thinner wipe to remove any light debris or fingerprints, before being hung on an electrostatically grounded conveyor line.
-The powder is then applied using an electrostatic spray gun.
-The powder "sticks" to the parts similar to how dust sticks to a television screen.
-Once the parts are powder coated, the carts are rolled into our curing oven and baked at 400ºF for 15 for 45 minutes.
+The parts are then given a quick thinner wipe to remove any light debris or fingerprints before being hung on an electrostatically grounded conveyor line.
+The powder is applied using an electrostatic spray gun and "sticks" to the parts (similar to how dust sticks to a television screen).
+Once the parts are powder-coated, the carts are rolled into our curing oven and baked at 400ºF for 15 for 45 minutes.

-BendPak lifts are more visually attractive because they feature lifting cables that are routed internally through the cross tubes and columns.
+A BendPak car lift is more visually attractive because they feature lifting cables that are routed internally through the cross tubes and columns.
 They are also void of clumsy linkage rods and external safety locks.

 BendPak customers are supported by a specialized service program known as Certified Service SM.
-Our fully staffed Customer Care Center (CCC) is available to meet all of your support needs including highly responsive technical support; one‐on‐one communication with account representatives and technical experts; electronic data interchange (EDI); a highly‐efficient logistics support chain, automated dispatch and communications system and a tightly integrated system that allows incident management; trouble‐shooting and reporting to be seamlessly provided to customers seamlessly, regardless of location.
+Our fully staffed Customer Care Center (CCC) is available to meet all of your support needs, including highly responsive technical support; one‐on‐one communication with account representatives and technical experts; electronic data interchange (EDI); highly‐efficient logistics support chain; automated dispatch and communications system; tightly integrated system that allows incident management; and trouble‐shooting and reporting that is seamlessly provided to customers, regardless of location.